 - High Latency: AL < = 4000

-The submitted systems will be categorized into different regimes based on the AL calculated on the Must-C English-German and English-Mandarin test sets (
+The submitted systems will be categorized into different regimes based on the NCA-AL calculated on the MuST-C English-German, English-Mandarin and English-Japanese test sets (

 The evaluation will consist in playing the source sound/video with live text captions to speakers fluent in the source English and native in the target German, and collecting “continuous ranking”.
 This method is described in Section 3.1.1 (page 22) in the master thesis by Dávid Javorský.